 Entrepreneurship is an engine of economic growth, driving change and innovation around the world.

 The study of entrepreneurship provides students with far more than the tools necessary to start a business; it spurs students' development as leaders and innovators in whatever field they choose.
-The Donald H. Jones Center teaches students to think like entrepreneurs, solve problems and create solutions.
+The Donald H. Jones Center for Entrepreneurial Studies teaches students to think like entrepreneurs, solve problems and create solutions.

 Students motivated to be agents of change, to drive growth and to innovate in organizations of all sizes, can hone their skills and make essential business connections through the study of entrepreneurship.